wwakabobik/wwakabobik.github.io/content/qa_swagger_generator.rst

 Utility functions
 -----------------

-At the beginning, let's create a class for parsing Swagger.
 AT first, let's add some utility functions.
 I.e. camelCase to snake_case converter.
 It's useful for converting endpoint names (well, let's assume your devs using Java style) to function names into snake notation.

 .. code-block:: python

         @staticmethod
         def camel_to_snake(name):
             """